 The balance sheet of Syria’s private sector banks increased 45 percent in the first nine months of 2013 compared to the same period of last year, although the rise was overwhelmingly a result of unrealized net foreign exchange gains.

 The Commercial Bank of Syria, by far the country’s largest commercial bank, saw a stabilisation in its balance sheet last year in Syrian Pound terms, according to its financial accounts that were released only recently.

 Syria’s stock market index, the DWX, has remained unchanged virtually for an entire month.

 IBTF has announced the election of a new vice-chairman for its board of directors.

 The average net wealth of Syrian citizens stood at close to $4,000, according to a recent report on global wealth across the globe.

-The Syrian Pound lost again some ground last week against the US dollar and other foreign currencies in the black market.
+The Syrian Pound lost last week some of the ground it gained against the dollar in the previous week.

 Damascus International Fairground